deis/workflow/README.md

 ![Deis Graphic](https://s3-us-west-2.amazonaws.com/get-deis/deis-graphic-small.png)

-Deis Workflow v2 is changing quickly.
+Deis Workflow v2 is currently in alpha.
 Your feedback and participation are more than welcome, but be aware that this project is considered a work in progress.

+The following features are not ready in Alpha1, but will be coming soon.

+- Complete SSL support
+- Dockerfile builds
+- Backup and restore features
+- Persistent storage (though it can be manually configured)

 ## Hacking Workflow